Thomson Reserve Review 2026: The Cheapest RCR Land of the 2026 Cohort

 Layout: reading the unit mix

-| Unit type | Estimated size (sqft) | Estimated quantum | Implied PSF |
+| Unit type | Est. size (sqft) | Indicative from | Implied PSF |

 |---|---|---|---|

-| 2BR 1-bath | 581 | From $1.4M | About $2,410 |
+| 2BR | 581 | $1.4M | ~$2,410 |

-| 2BR 2-bath | 667 | From $1.7M | About $2,549 |
+| 2BR Premium | 667 | $1.7M | ~$2,550 |

-| 3BR | 915 | From $2.3M | About $2,513 |
+| 3BR Premium | 915 | $2.3M | ~$2,510 |

-| 4BR | 1,173 | From $2.9M | About $2,472 |
+| 4BR | 1,173 | $2.9M | ~$2,470 |

 Who each unit type fits

-4BR, around 1,173 sqft.
-Family of four or five.
-At about $2.9M mid-scenario, this is upgrader from 5-room HDB territory.
+4BR range, 1,173 to 1,238 sqft, from about $2.9M to $3.1M.
+Family of four or five, or a downsizer from landed.
+About $2.9M for the 1,173 sqft 4BR puts it in upgrader-from-5-room-HDB territory.
 The structural buyer pool: about 66,509 HDB flats in the Bishan and AMK Planning Area per URA Planning Area data.

 Megaproject absorption: realistic vs marketing